 Phone: (209) 381-6719Address: 1850 Wardrobe Avenue, Merced, CA 95341Fax: (209) 381-6745

-"Ensure that children in California have access to high quality programs so that they thrive in their early learning settings and succeed in kindergarten and beyond."
+The purpose of RTT was, "Ensure that children in California have access to high quality programs so that they thrive in their early learning settings and succeed in kindergarten and beyond."

-During the grant period (2012-2015) RTT grantees are to develop, field test and revise a Tiered Quality Rating Improvement System (TQRIS) for programs serving children 0‐5 in licensed environments.
+During the grant period (2012-2015) RTT grantees were to develop, field test and revise a Tiered Quality Rating Improvement System (TQRIS) for programs serving children 0‐5 in licensed environments.
 The system has common elements across the sixteen counties participating in the grant focusing on child development and school readiness, teachers and teaching, and program/environment.

 What is a Quality Rating Improvement System (QRIS)?